If there is one thing 9-year-old Caroline knows for sure it is that she “likes to go fast.”

-In fact, Caroline loves racing so much that her one true wish is to have a custom race track created in her backyard!
+Caroline loves racing so much that her one true wish is to have a custom race track created in her backyard!

 “It’s not your run of the mill wish you see every day,” said Anna.
 “We were initially surprised, but once she said this is what she wished for it made complete sense.”

 “Ever since Caroline found out her wish is going to be granted, we have seen changes in her,” said Anna.
-“Looking forward to this wish is what gets her through the hard days and it’s amazing to see the positive affect this experience has had on her.”
+“Looking forward to this wish is what helped her through the hard days and it’s amazing to see the positive affect this experience has had on her.”